 After a morning of learning about the reality of health inequalities in the Chicagoland area, faculty, staff, and students from across all of Loyola University Chicago’s campuses came together to brainstorm ways to reduce these disparities.

 The first ever Health-EQ Conference, held at the new Center for Translational Research and Education on Loyola’s Health Sciences Campus in Maywood, launched a discussion to set the priorities for health disparities initiatives at Loyola.
 These initiatives are part of the University’s "Plan 2020: Building a More Just, Humane, and Sustainable World", a five-year strategic plan that aims to use its influence to help better society and its surroundings.

-“We are looking to go beyond the walls of this building to tackle persistent societal challenges and provide assistance to those in need,” said Margaret Callahan, CRNA, PhD, FNAP, FAAN, provost of the Health Sciences Division.
+“We are looking to go beyond the walls of this building to tackle persistent societal challenges and provide assistance to those in need,” said Margaret Callahan, CRNA, PhD, FNAP, FAAN, provost of the Health Sciences Campus.

 Loyola recently launched Plan 2020, a five-year roadmap that promotes social justice.
 This story falls into one of the four strategic priorities outlined in the plan.
 Learn more here.

 Kicking off the conference were three speakers who are trying to improve the health needs of those in the greater Chicago area.
 First was Julie Morita, MD, commissioner of the Chicago Department of Public Health.

 Dr. Morita outlined the city’s Healthy Chicago 2.0 plan, which includes goals such as lowering the teen birth rate, increasing school attendance rates among homeless and LGTBQ youth, and making housing affordable for all.
 She outlined that one of the keys to public health and creating health equity is recognizing that equality doesn’t necessarily mean there is equity.